CTS 2322 (Unix/Linux Administration II) Project #5

 (1) NSA SELinux boot parameter default value (1, changed from 0)

-Remember you must include support for your hardware and IPv4, netfilter (iptables), Preemptible Kernel, a custom LOCALVERSION string (see below), and Kernel .config support → Enable access to .config through /proc/config.gz What configuration settings did you change from their default (or current kernel's) values?
+Remember you must include support for your hardware and IPv4, netfilter (firewall code), Preemptible Kernel, a custom “LOCALVERSION” string (see below), and Kernel .config support → Enable access to .config through /proc/config.gzWhat configuration settings did you change from their default (or current kernel's) values?
+(Just describe briefly.
+Note that most of that is probably already enabled in your .config.)

-The installed kernel will have a version number of 2.6.X.Y.
+The installed kernel will have a version number of 5.X.Y.
 If you install any patches or have custom configuration, you may end up with several kernels with the exact same name.
-To avoid this you should change the value for LOCALVERSION to something like this: –wp20100701.
-Here I use a dash, my initials, and the date, but you can use any string you wish that makes sense to you.
-The resulting kernel will have the name vmlinuz–2.6.X.Y–wp090521.
-You will find the setting for this under the General Setup section when you configure the kernel.
+To avoid this, you should change the value for LOCALVERSION to something like this: –wp20120617.
+Here I use a dash, my initials and the date, but you can use any string you wish that makes sense to you.
+The resulting kernel will have the name vmlinuz–5.X.Y–wp20120617.
+You will find the setting for this under the “General Setup” section when you configure the kernel; double-click the option and you will be allowed to type in the new value.

 12. Take a look at the .config file produced as a result of your make xconfig.
 You can also use diff to compare this configuration to the old Fedora one.
-If you change your mind about any options, you run the make xconfig command again and make any needed changes.
+If you change your mind about any options, you run the “make xconfig” command again and make any needed changes.

-Make a backup copy of your .config file someplace.
+Make a backup copy of your final .config file someplace.
 Be sure to name it correctly with the kernel version (and local version string).

 date >~/build-date

-make # This can take several hours!
+make -j $(nproc) # This can take several hours if you use one core only!

 sudo make modules_install # you need to be root for this part!